Associated Students, Inc. (ASI)

 Senate At-Large Positions

-There are nineteen (19) senators until an executive vice president is selected from among the at-large senators at which point the number of senators is reduced to eighteen (18).
+There are eleven (11) senators until an executive vice president is selected from among the at-large senators at which point the number of senators is reduced to eighteen (10).

-At-Large positions, more commonly referenced by the “area of responsibility” chosen by the senators after being elected (Athletic and Recreational Affairs; Diversity, Equity and Inclusion; Greek Affairs; Health and Wellness; Operations and Resident Affairs; Student Affairs and Engagement; Sustainability; Veteran and Transfer Affairs; Undergraduate and Graduate Affairs; University Innovation).
+At-Large positions, more commonly referenced by the “area of responsibility” chosen by the senators after being elected (Athletic and Recreational Affairs; Diversity, Equity and Inclusion; Greek Affairs; Health and Wellness; Operations and Resident Affairs; Student Affairs and Engagement; Sustainability; Veteran and Transfer Affairs; Parking and Transportation; Research and Innovation).
 Senators make up the voting board for the organization and are appointed by the executive vice president during the first meeting of the ASI senate.

 ASI Election Packet